Friday, June 13, 2025

 Find others who share your running goals.
 Join local groups or online forums like Nike Run Club.
 They offer support and encouragement.

 Group runs make exercise more fun.
-They turn workouts into social events, making you feel less alone.
+They socialise with people at workouts, so you feel less lonely.

 Celebrate Every Win

 Always celebrate your small victories.
 Reward yourself after reaching a goal.
-It could be trying a new route or beating your personal best.
+You may try out a different route or push your own best time.

-Share your achievements on social media or treat yourself to new gear.
+Post about your accomplishments on social media or buy yourself new gear.
 Celebrating your wins helps keep you motivated.

 Overcoming Common Running Challenges